Plastic Surgery Residency

 Cosmetic Surgery

-Each rotation includes a component of cosmetic plastic surgery.
-Our physicians treat a full range of patients through our dedicated outpatient clinic.
-The PGY-6 resident has an opportunity to evaluate potential patients, diagnose problems and provide treatment with staff supervision.
+PGY 6 residents have their own cosmetic surgery clinic one afternoon every other week throughout their final year to evaluate potential patients, diagnose problems, and provide treatment with staff supervision.
 In addition, residents gain exposure to non-operative modalities including laser treatment and injectable fillers.

 Hand Surgery